pensoft/OpenBiodiv/Ontology/RDF_Guide.md

 **Note on Capitalization.** Our ontology strives be a formal specification of a conceptualization.
 In our mental model we have some concepts of some things.
 When we talk about these concepts in the abstract, we will make use of Capitalization.
+For example let's suppose we want to name the top-level concept, i.e. the concept which encompasses all  concepts.
+For this we write Thing.
-For example, we say Thing for the top-level concept, and we say Treatment when we refer to the concept (introduced later) of a taxon circumscription.
+In another example, let's suppose we want to name a part of a manuscript where taxon circumscription takes place.
+We say Treatment when we refer to that concept.
 We also have concepts for relations (in our conceptualization only binary relations are allowed).
 To denote these relations in the abstract we use verbal phrases and we might or might not use quotes (we will use quotes only if it adds to the clarity of exposition).
 For example, Treatment is a